EricSSartorius/lorem/README.md

 # Lorem Ipsum Homepage

 Placeholder page filled with Lorem Ipsum.
-Example site using Sveltekit and Tailwind.# lorem
+Example site using Sveltekit and Tailwind.